mipops/digividcommander/docs/_sections/cableAssembly.md

 title: Digital Video Commander Cable Build Instructions
 ---

 This documentation will explain how to build your own Digital Video Commander Cable.
-If you would like to learn how to test and use the custom cables, skip to step 13.
+For usage and testing of cables see the [relevant documentation](cableTesting.html).

 __These instructions involve the use of sharp tools such as utility knives - follow at your own risk and observe all necessary safety precautions.
 If you are uncomfortable handling these tools do not proceed.__